Thu 6th April 2023

 - Tue 11th April 2023

 This year we introduce a few more Scotland walks to give our guests the chance to explore the fantastic Scottish landscape and experience the true celtic charm that is Scotland.
-Walk in the Cairngorms and in the evening relax in the bustling central town of Aviemore or head out for some stargazing .The National Park has been awarded international Dark Sky Park status.
+Walk in the stunning Cairngorms and in the evening relax in the bustling local town of Aviemore.
+There are a wealth of walks and we look forward to helping you discover this part of Scotland.

 Dates: Thursday April 6th to Tuesday April 11th – 5 nights/5 days walks

 Guide: Stef Lauer

 Base: The Cairngorm Hotel is a traditional Scottish hotel right opposite the Railway Station in Aviemore.
 A perfect location for exploring the Cairngorms National Park.